swisstackle/swisstackle/README.md

 I also have a professional background in Blockchain Development, i.e with the Cosmos Blockchain Network and am interested in systematic trading.

-In my freetime, I am a Biomechanics and Health nerd working hard to progress with my Functionalpatterns training (functionalpatterns.com).
+In my freetime, I am a Biomechanics and Health nerd working hard to progress with my  [Functionalpatterns training](https://functionalpatterns.com).

-During college, I played Division 1 football at the University at Buffalo.
+During college, [I played Division 1 football](https://www.ubspectrum.com/article/2019/10/swiss-army-knife?ct=content_open&cv=cbox_latest) at the University at Buffalo.